stephancill/stupid-wallet/CONTRIBUTING.md

   - Select the `ios-wallet` scheme.
   - Choose an iOS Simulator and Run.
   - To run the Safari extension, enable Safari Web Extensions in Settings (iOS Simulator) and activate the extension in Safari.
+  - If you change the web UI, run `bun run build` in `web-ui` to refresh `safari/Resources/dist/content.iife.js`, then reload the extension in Safari.

 ### Adding Features